Guide to Work, Study, Travel and Living Abroad

 The churros y porras con chocolate at San Gines.

-If you absolutely cannot live without your peanut butter and other American snacks—worry not.
-While uncommon, such products are available in select supermarkets as well as the specialty chain store “Taste of America.”
-(It’s well worth a visit to get an idea of what other cultures think of American food!)
+Worry not if you absolutely cannot live without your peanut butter and other American snacks.
+While uncommon, such products are available in select supermarkets and the specialty chain store “Taste of America.”
+(It’s worth a visit to understand what other cultures think of American food!)

 Taste of America grocery store in Madrid (did you think I was joking?).